The Truth About WordPress Security

 That means:

-- Weekly updates
+- Weekly plugin and core updates

-- Strong passwords
+- Strong passwords with 2FA

-- Limited plugins
+- Limited plugin footprint

-- Quality hosting
+- Quality managed hosting

-- Regular backups
+- Regular off-site backups